openwisp/openwisp-monitoring/docs/user/checks.rst

 this check by setting the :ref:`openwisp_monitoring_auto_iperf3` to ``True``.

-You can also :doc:`add the iperf3 check <adding-checks-and-alertsettings>` directly from the device page.
+You can also :doc:`add the iperf3 check <device-checks-and-alert-settings>` directly from the device page.

 It also supports tuning of various parameters.
 You can change the